Osamaashraf12/OverTheWire-bandit/Level6-7.md

 ```
 > password_for_Level_7.

 This is the password for Level 7!
+Use it to keep going!
+See you in [Level7-8](Level7-8.md).

 ## Learnables from this Level
 - Linux Command: `find` searches filesystems with specific criteria like ownership (-user, -group) and size (-size).
 Explore options with man find.
 - Users and Groups: Files are owned by a user and group, controlling access.
 You can check ownership for files with ls -l.
 - Error Suppression: `2> /dev/null` discards error messages, cleaning up command output.
 This is crucial in pentesting to focus on relevant results.
 - Enumeration skill: Searching an entire server (/) efficiently with find is a key pentesting skill for locating files when their location is unknown.

-## What’s Next?
-Ready for Level 7!
-Connect using:
-`
-ssh bandit7@bandit.labs.overthewire.org -p 2220
-`
-Paste the password password_for_Level_7.
-Let’s keep going!
-See you in [Level7-8](Level7-8.md).